Kung Fu vs MMA: the 6 questions you are asking

 Let’s take the example of skiing.
 A BJJ and a Muay Thai practitioner participate in a skiing competition:

-This question is too generic.
-It is like asking if apples or kitchens are better.
+This question is too generic (it lacks context) – It is like asking if apples or kitchens are better.
 They are 2 incredibly different things:

-• Kung Fu teaches through the art of fighting to embrace life, MMA is a (fantastic) sports competition where wins the tactically and physically stronger
+- Kung Fu teaches through the art of fighting to embrace life, “MMA” (in the meaning we are referring to in this discussion) are a (fantastic) adaptation of many martial arts methods for a sports competition where wins who is tactically and physically stronger

-• Kung Fu teaches to be lethal but to avoid to apply uselessly its technical baggage, MMA’s first goal is to apply the combat techniques to win a (friendly) match (read The 6 types of martial clash)
+- Kung Fu teaches to be lethal but to avoid to apply uselessly its technical baggage, MMA’s first goal is to apply the combat techniques to win a (in a respectful and friendly) match (read The 6 types of martial clash)

-Even only limiting ourselves to the fighting aspect, we need to know:
+Even only limiting ourselves to the fighting aspect, to reply to such a question, we need to know:

-Depending on these details, apparently secondary, the answer changes and in some cases, it changes directly the idea of Kung Fu or MMA.
+Depending on these details (apparently secondary to the novices), the answer changes and in some cases, it changes even the idea of Kung Fu or MMA.

 For example:

-• A Kung Fu fight with protections and without lethal strikes, could it be truly called “Kung Fu fight”?
+- A Kung Fu fight with protections and without lethal strikes, could it be truly called a “Kung Fu fight”?
 Can a Ferrari remain a Ferrari with engine weakeners?

-• In MMA there are no weapons, what could an athlete (who has no experience in their use) do against an expert swordsman?
+- In MMA, there are no weapons, what could an athlete (who has zero experience in their use) do against an expert swordsman?
 It would be like having a puma vs a tank fight, it would not be reasonable

 3. Which is better in a self-defense scenario: MMA or Kung Fu?